Head Choral Director

 Assistant Choral Director

 Alfonso Michael Gonzalez, a Brownsville native, is a graduate from the University of Texas Rio Grande Valley Brownsville and holds a Bachelor’s Degree in Music with EC-12 teacher certification.
 While attending UTRGV under the tutelage of Dianne Brumley and voice instructor Amy Hymel Brownlow, Gonzalez performed many lead roles with the UT-Brownsville Bravo Opera Company, placed first at the South Texas National Association for Teachers of Singing Competition in 2008, 2009, and 2010, was a featured soloist with the 2011 UT-Brownsville Master Chorale T.M.E.A. collegiate honor choir performance and has been featured as the tenor soloist for special performances of Handel’s “Messiah” for both the Brownsville Society of Performing Arts in 2010 and Harlingen C.I.S.D.’s performances in 2016 and 2018.
-Gonzalez is an avid community performer and is a founding member of the Rio Grande Valley's professional chorus "Pasión", under the direction of Dr. Eric Posada.
+Gonzalez is an avid community performer and is a founding member/section leader of the Rio Grande Valley's professional chorus "Pasión", under the direction of Dr. Eric Posada.

 Assistant Director & Accompanist